 We’re excited to spotlight Mark Bubien, Sales Engineering leader at Instabase.
 In this spotlight, we’ll highlight Mark’s journey to Instabase, where he sees Instabase heading, and his personal journey.

-About Mark: Mark is one of the founding members of the UK team at Instabase and leads Sales Engineering.
+Mark is one of the founding members of the UK team at Instabase and leads Sales Engineering.
 He is focused on building teams that combine technical expertise and commercial acumen, and is passionate about developing people.
 He spent 8 years as a software developer before jumping into presales in 2017 at AppDynamics where he stepped up to lead one of the UK Sales Engineering teams after 18 months.
 His speciality subjects outside of tech are watches and whiskey.